XiZhou1211/CASWL-Adapt/README.md

 # CASWL-Adapt (ECAI 2024)
-This is the official repository for our paper: Class-Aware Sample Weight Learning for Cross-Modal Unsupervised Domain Adaptation in Cross-User Wearable Human Activity Recognition. （Only the unimodal version has been released and will continue to update the remainder in the future.）
+This is the official repository for our paper: Class-Aware Sample Weight Learning for Cross-Modal Unsupervised Domain Adaptation in Cross-User Wearable Human Activity Recognition. （Only the unimodal version has been released and will continue to update the remainder in the future）

 ![CASWL-Adapt_framework](CASWL-Adapt.jpg)